deatrich/linux-home-server/linux-server.md

 mkfs.ext4
 : You should create an ext4 file system on the new partition

-utilities used to find disk information
+Utilities used to find disk information:\
-:lshw -C disk
+: lshw -C disk
-:hdparm -I /dev/sdX (where X is a block device letter) :smartctl -a  /dev/sdX (needs *smartmontools* to be installed)
+: hdparm -I /dev/sdX (where X is a block device letter) : smartctl -a  /dev/sdX (needs *smartmontools* to be installed)

 [gparted]: https://www.dedoimedo.com/computers/gparted.html#mozTocId133810